 Accommodating Students with Disabilities: Process Overview

-At Student Disability Services, also known as SDS, we consider faculty to be key partners in creating a welcoming and inclusive environment for MIT students with disabilities.
+At Disability and Access Services (DAS), we consider faculty to be key partners in creating a welcoming and inclusive environment for MIT students with disabilities.
 It is essential to know that these disabilities may be visible or invisible.

 For example, when your student is in a wheelchair, you know that they are dealing with a disability.
 You may or may not know whether it’s permanent or temporary, but you can see that the student needs an accommodation, and that the wheelchair may be a part of that accommodation.